OpenFunction/OpenFunction/docs/concepts/OpenFunction-events-framework.md

 > In the synchronous sample, the workflow of the EventSource controller is as follows :
 >
 > 1. Create the EventSource CR called "my-eventsource"
-> 2. Create a Dapr Component called "eventsource-my-eventsource-sample-one" for associating the event source
+> 2. Create a Dapr Component called "eventsource-my-eventsource-kafka-sample-one" for associating the event source
 > 3. Create a Dapr Component called "eventsource-sink-my-eventsource" for associating the target function
 > 4. Create a Deployments called "eventsource-my-eventsource-kafka-sample-one" for processing events